Bakery Pays $20,000 in DOH Settlement

-The DOH came up with a checklist to help the bakery correct sanitation shortfalls, and contractors — many of whom volunteered their labor — worked to make the changes, which included installing new drywall, paint, resurfacing floors and tabletops, and rodent- and insect-proofing the facility.
+The DOH came up with a checklist to help the bakery correct sanitation shortfalls, and contractors — many of whom volunteered their labor — worked to make the changes, which included installing new drywall, paint job by industrial painting contractors, resurfacing floors and tabletops, and rodent- and insect-proofing the facility.

 The bakery’s permit was reinstated in November 2012, after passing a final inspection.